-With the advancement of hearing technology, invisible hearing aids, such as the Phonak Lyric, which is designed to stay in the ear for up to three months without removal.
-The Titanium by Phonak is another tiny hearing aid with lots of technology packed in a tiny size.
+We will introduce you to the best invisible hearing aids, such as the Phonak Lyric, which is designed to stay in the ear for up to several months without removal.
+Custom hearing aids, such as the Titanium by Phonak, are discreet hearing aid types with lots of technology packed into a tiny-sized hearing aid.
+These IIC hearing aids (invisible-in-the-canal) make wearing hearing aids virtually invisible.
 Starkey offers a great option in their Synergy Soundlens IQ hearing aid.
-And Siemens has the newly released Silk Primax which is a wireless option.
+And Signia has the newly released Silk X which is a wireless option.

 Invisible Hearing Aids